SF6 Geometry, SF6 Structure, and the Secret to SF6 Management

 Business as Usual

 We have observed first hand the challenges that utilities face at the end of the year.
-They are collecting information from their field offices as they are trying to determine and “true-up” their results so they can submit records to the EPA.
+They are collecting information from their field offices as they are trying to determine and “true-up” their results so they can submit records to the EPA and have information for corporate sustainability initiatives, including ESG reporting and sustainability audit questions.
 There is an EPA compliance program here in the US called the 40 CFR Subpart DD – National Emission Standards for Hazardous Air Pollutants from Off-Site Waste and Recovery Operations.
 This program requires electric utilities with more than 17,500 lbs of SF6 installed to report their emissions.
 Additionally, The Regional Greenhouse Gas Initiative (RGGI, pronounced “Reggie”) is the first mandatory market-based program in the United States to reduce greenhouse gas emissions.
 RGGI is a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont to cap and reduce carbon dioxide (CO2) emissions from the power sector.
 RGGI compliance obligations apply to fossil-fueled power plants 25MW and larger within the 10-state region.
 They also have a program for SF6 tracking where they include SF6 as part of the cap and trade mechanism, so all the utilities need to validate their activity.
 The process is very cumbersome.

 Each cylinder tag is usually collected, (replaced if lost) and then turned in to a manager.
 The manager then transfers the records to another person who then turns in the records to the next person in line, and by the time the records are turned in, the manager has to validate the information.
 They do their best to perform this validation, but all kinds of things get in the way of thorough Subpart DD reporting:

 - Open work orders that are not closed